 In this review article, we discuss food allergies from a broader physiological perspective, providing a unique framework to understand the origins of these mysterious diseases.

 In this retrospective study, we analyzed the impact of chemotherapy hypersensitivity in the overall survival of ovarian cancer patients.
 Surprisingly, we found that patients who developed hypersensitivity and further received the standard desensitization treatment showed improved survival outcomes when compared with non-hypersensitive patients.
 This suggests that these types of immune responses might have a protective role in the development and progression of tumors.

 This work characterized allergic responses to the occupational allergen subtilisin, a bacterial serine protease, and detailed the main innate immune pathways underlying subtilisin sensitization.
 Subtilisin revealed potent adjuvant properties to unrelated bystander antigens, suggesting that exposure to allergens with intrinsic activity (such as proteases) increases the risk to develop allergies to unrelated environmental proteins, which is likely the case for many known allergies.

 We found that IgE induced by repeated exposures to bee venom PLA2 can protect mice from future challenges with a near-lethal dose of PLA2.
 This was one of the first evidence that allergies can be beneficial when not excessive and suggests that allergic defenses might play a physiological role.

 In this work, we identified the allergenic activity of lipids in the development of nut allergy.
 It was one of the first evidences that lipids could function as adjuvants to induce allergic responses and the mechanism involved activation of iNKT cells.

 Ad hoc reviewer

-eLife, Nature Communications, The Journal of Immunology, PLOS One, The International Journal of Molecular Sciences, Mediators of Inflammation, Biomedical Journal.
+eLife, Frontiers in Immunology, Nature Communications, The Journal of Immunology, PLOS One, The International Journal of Molecular Sciences, Mediators of Inflammation, Biomedical Journal.